kkoomen/qbr/README.md

 # qbr.
-A rubik's cube solver written in python 3.
+A rubik's cube solver written in python 3 using OpenCV.

 ![demo](demo.png)